duairc/snap-extensions/README.md

-At the same time, we also define the monad for our application, `App`, as a type alias to `SnapExtend AppState`. `SnapExtend` is a `MonadSnap` and a `MonadReader`, whose environment is a user-supplied type; in our case, `AppState`.
+At the same time, we also define the monad for our application, `App`, as a type alias to `SnapExtend AppState`. `SnapExtend` is a `MonadSnap` and a `MonadReader`, whose environment is a given type; in our case, `AppState`.

     module App where